Netflix says 'Netflix is Currently Unavailable.'

 Update the firmware on your Apple TV

-1. From the Apple TV main menu, select Settings.
+1. Go to the Apple TV menu, then select Settings.

 Update your network settings